hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/overview.md

 be able to use the funds in any way they wish.
 The published implementation date for this is Q2/2018, but the project will have a controlled go-live with a pilot population in Q1/2018.

-# What is this API for?
+### What is this API for?

 This API is used to create accounts for applicants who are eligible for Help To Save.

 It can also check eligibility to be enrolled into the Help To Save service.

+#### For Digitally Excluded users

+In the json body email must not be specified, communicationPreference should be set to 00 and registrationChannel set to callCentre.